SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 - **Latest commit index**: This index indicates the point up to which transactions have been successfully applied.
 It is useful for functions like [Oracle.beginTimestamp](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/txn/Oracle.go#L70).
-- **Latest begin index**: This index signifies the begin index of the most recent transaction.
+- **Latest begin index**: This index signifies the `beginTimestamp` of the most recent transaction.
 It is helpful for functions like [Oracle.cleanupCommittedTransactions](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/txn/Oracle.go#L145).

-Such an abstraction is called [TransactionTimestampMark](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/txn/TransactionTimestampMark.go).
+Such an mechanism is provided by [TransactionTimestampMark](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/txn/TransactionTimestampMark.go).
-Each instance of `TransactionTimestampMark` runs a goroutine. `Oracle` maintains two marks:
+Each instance of `TransactionTimestampMark` runs as a goroutine. `Oracle` maintains two marks:

 1. `beginTimestampMark` is used to indicate till what timestamp transactions have begun.
 2. `commitTimestampMark` is used to indicate till what timestamp transactions have been successfully applied.